Cryptocurrency market update: Bitcoin retreats below $11,000, bulls are still exited

-- NEO remains the best-performing altcoin with over 25% of gains since this time on Saturday.
+- NEO the worst-performing altcoin with over 8% of losses since the beginning of Monday.

-The cryptocurrency market retains a positive stance after a big breakthrough on Saturday.
-Bitcoin and the majority of altcoins stay in the green zone amid growing optimism among cryptocurrency investors and traders.
+The cryptocurrency market has entered a correction phase after a sharp growth during the weekend.
+Bitcoin and all major altcoins are in a red zone, moving away from the recent highs.

-The total market capitalization hit $327 billion; an average daily trading volume jumped to $89 billion.
-Notably, Bitcoin dominance decreased to 58.4% from 59.2% on Saturday.
+The total market capitalization retreated to $321 billion from $327 billion on Sunday; an average daily trading volume reduced to $69 billion.
+Notably, Bitcoin dominance climbed back to 59%.

 Top-3 coins price overview

-- Ethereum, the second largest digital asset with the current market capitalization of $33.5 billion, stays above $300.
-At the time of writing, ETH/USD is changing hands at $313, off the recent high registered at $317.20.
-The coin has gained 3% in recent 24 hours and over 1% since the beginning of Saturday.
+- Ethereum, the second largest digital asset with the current market capitalization of $32.3 billion, retreated from the recent high of $317, though it still stays above $300.
+At the time of writing, ETH/USD is hovering at $302, down 3% in recent 24 hours and over 1% since the beginning of Saturday.

 The biggest altcoin market-movers